Please wait for download

 consider that any abuse less that this is an acceptable price for children to

-children”?
-This was especially highlighted when, a couple of years later, Bob
+interest of the children”?
+This was especially highlighted when, a couple of

 best interest of the children”?
 Fathers agree with